WhyPhyLabs/blog/blog/Aug 2025/08-18-2025-introductory-blog.md

+---
+title: Introducing WhyPhy Labs
+description: WhyPhy Labs is building AGI for a world of abundance.
+Our mission is to train world-class, open-source LLMs and serve them to the world, as we pursue AGI.
+---
 # Introducing WhyPhy Labs

 WhyPhy Labs is building AGI for a world of abundance.
 Our mission is to train world-class, open-source LLMs and serve them to the world, as we pursue AGI.